Richard-wv/stress_sighting_hypothesis/README.md

 Severity ratings were assigned subjectively, based on the perceived scale and psychological weight of each event, and are intended to offer an optional variable for weighted analysis.

 ## Business Requirements
+In an era shaped by information saturation, political polarisation, and global crises, public perception is increasingly complex and emotionally charged.
+For journalists, researchers, and communicators, understanding how people respond to uncertainty is as important as the events themselves.

+This project explores the potential relationship between **reported UFO sightings** and **global stress events**, not to investigate extraterrestrial phenomena, but to examine whether these sightings reflect **underlying patterns of public anxiety, media influence, and cultural tension.**

+The outcome is a data-driven dashboard designed to support those working at the intersection of **data**, **storytelling**, and **public insight**.

 ### Persona & User Story:
 ![Alex Holloway – Persona Card](images/alex_holloway_persona_card.png)

+**Alex Holloway** is an investigative journalist, known for in-depth features that combine cultural analysis with data storytelling.
+They work with both independent media outlets and major publishers, seeking to explore how society processes uncertainty — from political unrest to media myths.

+### Alex's Requirements:
+- **Reveal Patterns**

+Alex needs to identify correlations between historical periods of stress and spikes in UFO reporting - fast, clearly and without technical issues.

+- **Narrative Context**

+They want to explore not just *when* things happened, but *why it matters.* Explanatory text and annotations support deeper storytelling.

+- **Usable Insights**

+Our charts and summaries must be easy to extract for use in articles or reports, including explanatory captions and legends.

+- **Trustworthy Structure**

+The data pipeline must be transparent, ethical and well-documented to ensure and maintain credibility in their journalistic work.

+### Value Proposition:
+Our Dashboard must empower users like Alex to:
+- Translate complex data into cultural insight
+- Frame journalistic stories with empirical evidence
+- Uncover social signals hiding in unconventional data
+- Offer the audience a grounded perspective on how fear, media, and uncertainty intersect.

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)